Tips, Strategies and Ideas For writing better proposals (and getting funded)

 Program Evaluation: using logic models to effectively describe what your program will deliver and why

-You have an idea, perhaps a brilliant idea, that has the potential to resolve a major challenge facing your University.
+You have an idea, perhaps a brilliant idea, that has the potential to resolve a major challenge or advance a key initiative.
 Unfortunately, no matter how transformative your concept might be, if your grant proposal doesn’t clearly and concisely describe and substantiate how and why “x”program will deliver “y” results, reviewers might not be entirely convinced to recommend your proposal for funding.
 The following articles released by the U.S. Department of Education’s Institute of Educational Sciences give brief but informative descriptions of the essential components of effective logic models and how they can provide a useful framework for program planning and the development of a compelling narrative description.
 Click here for Guide 1 and here for Guide 2.